xapian/xapian/xapian-core/docs/quickstart.rst

 -  First, we display the document ID, accessed by ``*i``.
 This is not usually very useful information to give to users, but it is at least a unique handle on each document.
--  Next, we display a "percentage" score for the document.
-Readers familiar with Information Retrieval will not be surprised to hear that this is not really a percentage: it is just a value from 0 to 100, such that a more relevant document has a higher value.
-We get this using ``i.get_percent()``.
+-  Next, we display the weight score for the document.
+The more relevant a document is, the higher this values will be.
+We get this using ``i.get_weight()``.
 -  Last, we display the data associated with each returned document, which was specified by the user at database generation time.
 To do this, we first use ``i.get_document()`` to get an